-The draft reviewed IDP and the budget for 2019/20 was approved by Council on 27 May 2020.
+The draft reviewed IDP and the budget for 2019/20 implementation 2020/2021 was approved by Council on 27 May 2020.
 The IDP process and the performance management process are integrated.
 The IDP fulfills the planning stage of performance management.
 Performance management in turn, fulfills the implementation management, monitoring and evaluation of the IDP.